-Naturopathic medicine is unique from other approaches to medicine because of its principles.
-These principles guide each and every client interaction.
-It is my hope that by explaining them a bit more deeply, it will help you get a better sense of what naturopathic medicine is.
+It is my hope that by diving into these principles a bit more deeply, it will help you get a better sense of what naturopathic medicine is.

 1. First, Do No Harm